bengl/ottawacommonjs/articles/welcome.markdown

 **Ottawa CommonJS** is a group of JavaScript enthusiasts in Ottawa, Canada,  who think that JavaScript doesn't have to be only in web browsers.
 We meet semi-regularly and informally at [The Code Factory].
 Stay tuned here for details on the next meetup!

 This website is powered by [Node.js] and [Wheat] and is forked from [howtonode.org].
 If you'd like to contribute to this website, feel free to [fork].
+In fact, please do, since this site needs a new theme!

 ### What is CommonJS? ###